AI & Travel

 All-in-One Trip Planning Apps: The Ones Trying to Do Everything

 All-in-one trip planners combine itinerary building, expense tracking, collaboration, and at least some destination content under one roof.
 They're the closest any app gets to replacing your multi-app stack, but each one has blind spots.
+We're ranking them by feature coverage: the more of our eight-feature framework an app fills, the higher it sits.

 Wanderlog

 Wanderlog is the most popular trip planner in this category, and for good reason.
 It nails the visual planning experience: drag destinations onto a map, organize them into daily itineraries, and collaborate with friends in real time.
 The free tier is generous, covering unlimited trips, collaborative editing, and basic budget tracking.
 The app also imports bookings from Gmail, which saves real time if you forward confirmation emails.
-When we ran the Gmail import, flight confirmations from major airlines parsed cleanly, but a boutique hotel booking came through with the wrong check-in date.

-Platforms: iOS, Android, Web | Pricing: Free tier + Pro at ~$40/year | Ratings: 4.9 iOS, 4.7 Android (all app ratings as of April 2026)
+Platforms: iOS, Android, Web | Pricing: Free tier + Pro at ~$40/year | Ratings: 4.9 iOS, 4.7 Android

 Watercolor illustration of a large open suitcase viewed from above, reimagined as a miniature travel command center